guaiyoui/guaiyoui.github.io/_posts/2016-01-23-indigo-jekyll-theme.markdown

 ![Screenshot](https://raw.githubusercontent.com/sergiokopplin/indigo/gh-pages/assets/screen-shot.png)

-[Demo](https://sergiokopplin.github.io/indigo/).
+Ni hao [Demo](https://sergiokopplin.github.io/indigo/).
 This is a simple and minimalist template for Jekyll for those who likes to eat noodles.

 ---